psychometrics-ds/psychometrics-ds.github.io/README.md

 ```

 ### Modifications
-- **Display Options**:
 - `show_excerpt`: Show or hide excerpts.
 - `show_cover`: Show or hide cover images.
-  - `show_readmore`: Include or exclude "Read More" links.
-  - `excerpt_type`: Define the type of excerpt (html/plain text).
-  - `show_info`: Show or hide additional information like author and date.
+- `show_info`: Show or hide date.
 - `reverse`: Display projects in reverse chronological order if set to true.

 ### Managing Projects
-- **Adding Projects**: Create a new markdown file in the `site.projects` directory with the necessary front matter and content.
+1. **Adding Projects**: Create a new markdown file in the `_projects` directory with the necessary front matter and content.
 Example:
   ```markdown
   ---
   title: "Advancing Generative AI in Personalized Learning"